lwh2099/lodestar/README.md

 - **FRED** is fetched through the official key-less `fredgraph.csv` endpoint — no registration needed.
 - **Yahoo Finance / CNN** are best-effort sources: every call is wrapped in retry + cache fallback.
-If one source is down the sentiment thermometer automatically reweights around it.
+If CNN is down the Sentiment gauge automatically falls back to a VIX-derived reading.

 ### Updating data